In northeast Ohio, GM factory workers see layoffs after tax cuts

 February may have begun to indicate a slowdown.
 Manufacturing added only 4,000 jobs after a year in which manufacturing averaged 20,000 new jobs a month, the highest in nearly two decades.
 But manufacturing remains far below its peak in the 1970s when more than 19 million were employed in factories, driving America's economy.

 For Ohio, which had the country's third-largest manufacturing workforce, growth in these blue-collar jobs has been conspicuously absent.
 The state is struggling with one of the worst unemployment rates in the country — 4.7 percent in January, ranking it seventh from the bottom for all 50 states.
-The situation is more dire in the Mahoning Valley surrounding GM's Lordstown plant; January unemployment actually increased significantly to 6.8 percent from 6.0 percent in December, and the rate is expected to climb higher.
-With the closure of the plant and GM suppliers, the area will lose $3 billion in economic activity this year, according to a new study by Cleveland State University's Center for Economic Development.
+The situation is more dire in the Mahoning Valley surrounding GM's Lordstown plant; December seasonally adjusted unemployment increased to 6 percent from the prior year.
+The rate is expected to climb even higher with the plant closure and layoffs at GM suppliers, The area will lose $3 billion in economic activity this year, according to a new study by Cleveland State University's Center for Economic Development.

 'A kick to the gut'